 Theotokos, or Christotokos?
-A Christmas Heresy Begets a Christmas Truth « Catholic Insight
+A Christmas Heresy Begets a Christian Truth « Catholic Insight

 The Patriarch of Constantinople at the time this question was debated, whose name was Nestorius (I often joke that heretics have heretical-sounding names, but what came first, the heresy or the name?), well, anyway, Nestorius claimed that Mary did not in fact give birth to God, but rather to a human person, namely, Christ, who was somehow united to God.
 Therefore, the Virgin did not deserve the traditional title of ‘Theotokos‘, or God-bearer, but rather the more lowly title, if you will, of ‘Christotokos‘, or bearer of Christ.
 For how, in heaven’s name, could the eternal and infinite God be born of a woman?

-This raised the deeply metaphysical question of Who is Christ?
+This raised the deeply metaphysical question of Who is Christ a question our Lord Himself asked of His disciples?
 Who was born, walked the earth, preached, healed, counselled, forgave sins, suffered and died for us?
 Who indeed was the Messiah?

 The question boiled down to whether God truly became Man.
 If so, He (Christ) had to unite Himself in some way with our humanity, and that union had to occur somewhere within our human nature.
 This question troubled the Church for centuries, always in the background.
 The truth was there, unpacked within the revelation given to us by Christ Himself, but it was the task of the Church, and her Magisterium, to put this truth into philosophical language that we could, at least to some degree, understand.